skye-glitch/CameraTraps/README.md

 Training time:
 300 epochs completed in 17.4 hours.
+If only validate final epoch, training time is 15.5 hours for 300 epochs.
 2 nodes, 8 gpus, batch size 32, imgzsz 1280

 Training statistics can be found in results.csv